Top Bar

 Three students gather around a tabletop scale in science class discussing the project

-Mercymount Middle School is comprised of Students in Grades 6 through 8.
-The middle school is located on the second floor and is comprised of four classrooms, a double science classroom with a rooftop patio, computer lab and small chapel.
+Mercymount Middle School is comprised of students in Grades 6 through 8.
+The middle school is located on the second floor and consists of five classrooms, a double science classroom with a rooftop patio, computer lab and small chapel.
 The design offers our middle school students their own dedicated space for learning and interaction apart from the rest of the school.
-Students are assigned a homeroom teacher and then change rooms/teachers for all their subjects: Language Arts, Literature, Math, Science, Social Studies and Religion.
-Additionally, they have enrichment subjects including Art, Computer, Library, Music, Physical Education, and Spanish; Grade 8 also has Health.
+Students are assigned a homeroom teacher and then change rooms/teachers for all their subjects: English Language Arts, Math, Science, Social Studies and Religion.
+Additionally, they have enrichment subjects including Art, Computer, Music, Physical Education, and Spanish; Grade 6 also has Library and Robotics.
 Grades 7 & 8 are involved in the Mercy Ministry program with each class doing community service once per month.

-Some of the annual school activities integrated into the curriculum for Middle School include the Imagn8 project, various video projects which are sometimes integrated with their computer class, and the Big Buddy Program with grades K & 1.
-Middle School students can participate in the Spelling and Geography Bees.
-Grade 6 can compete in the Math Olympiad, Grade 8 is encouraged to participate in Mock Trial.
-Our Middle School students also participate in an annual 3-day trip to the Alton Jones Environmental Educational Center (a campus of URI) in West Greenwich, RI.
+Some of the annual school activities integrated into the curriculum for Middle School include the Social Injustice project, various video projects which are sometimes integrated with their computer class, and the Big Buddy Program for Grades 7 and 8 with grades K & 1.
+Middle School students can participate in the Spelling Bee and Math Olympiad, Grade 8 is encouraged to participate in Mock Trial.
+Our Middle School students also participate in an annual 3-day trip to the Nature’s Classroom located at Groton Woods in Groton, Massachusetts.
 This trip offers a contextual, educational experience that provides our children with many opportunities to explore science in nature, local history and team building.

-The Middle School also has access to the Foundress Hall computer lab which houses a combination of Netbooks, Chromebooks, Thin Clients, and Macs.
+The Middle School also has access to the Foundress Hall computer lab which houses Chromebooks and the Mac lab, which has Mac computers with GarageBand for composing music, an additional Chromebook cart and 3D printer.
 Wireless access throughout the school allows these devices to either be used in the lab or signed out for use in the students classroom.

 The K-8 Advantage for Middle Schools Students